tanghaibao/goatools/doc/md/README_plot_go.md

 ## Plot two GO terms and their ancestors (with relationships)
 Plot two terms and all ancestors using the 'is_a' attribute and all relationships (--r).
+The 'part_of' relationships are represented by dashed magenta arrows.

 ```
 scripts/go_plot.py GO:0003304 GO:0003146 --r -o heart_jogging_r1.png